What we stand for

 We support a levy on non-returnable bottles and cans, provided that there are no unacceptable negative consequences for the brewery as a result.

-We consider that the practice by brewers as seeking to position keg beers as real ales through marketing is misleading to consumers.
+We consider that the practice by brewers as seeking to position keg beers as live beers through marketing is misleading to consumers.
 This includes the practice of filtering beer, then reseeding it for sale as cask conditioned beer.

 We also oppose the practice of breweries with financial advantage pressuring smaller brewers producing beers with similar names into changing the name of such beers where there is no likelihood of confusion.